slackapi/bolt-js/docs/_deployments/serverless-framework.md

 You just deployed your first ⚡️[Bolt for JavaScript app with Serverless to AWS Lambda][getting-started-with-serverless-framework-app]! 🚀

-Now that you've deployed a basic app, you can start exploring how to customize and monitor it.
-Here are some ideas of what to explore next:
+Now that you've built and deployed a basic app, here are some ideas you can explore to extend, customize, and monitor it:

 - Brush up on [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and the [Serverless Framework](https://www.serverless.com/framework/docs/providers/aws/guide/intro/).
 - Extend your app with [Bolt's Basic Concepts](/bolt-js/concepts#basic) and [Serverless plugins](https://www.serverless.com/framework/docs/providers/aws/guide/plugins/).